-- o Five (5) General Faculty members elected by the General Faculty, - At least two (2) of which are also members of the Academic Faculty, and - One (1) Student with at least junior standing elected jointly by the Undergraduate Student Government Association and the Graduate Student Government Association.
+- Five (5) Faculty members elected by the Faculty, - At least two (2) of which are also members of the Academic Faculty, and - One (1) Student with at least junior standing elected jointly by the Undergraduate Student Government Association and the Graduate Student Government Association.

-The Chair shall be elected annually by the Committee from the elected General Faculty members.
+The Chair shall be elected annually by the Committee from the elected Faculty members.